Institutional Shareholder Services asks GE to dump auditor KPMG

-(Reuters) - Proxy advisory firm Institutional Shareholder Services on Thursday asked the shareholders of General Electric Co (GE.N) to vote against keeping accounting firm KPMG because of “concerns about GE’s previously-undisclosed liabilities and accounting practices.”
+April 5 (Reuters) - Proxy advisory firm Institutional Shareholder Services on Thursday asked the shareholders of General Electric Co to vote against keeping accounting firm KPMG because of “concerns about GE’s previously-undisclosed liabilities and accounting practices.”

 Glass Lewis generally supports a company’s auditors choice except when it believes the “auditor’s independence or audit integrity has been compromised,” according to the report.